-1. Opening of the Meeting (Agenda items 1-5)
+1. Opening of the Meeting (items 1-5 of the Agenda)

 1.1 The meeting was opened by the Chairman of the General Council, A. V. Rodin (Russia) at 1020 on 10 September 1996.

 He cordially welcomed all participants to the city of St. Petersburg of Russia and wished the Meeting constructive and fruitful accomplishments.